-Davison County is Zoned - for the current zoning ordinance please either contact the Davison County Zoning Administrator, located in the Davison County Courthouse or refer to the website www.davisoncounty.org for the document in it's entirety.
+Davison County is Zoned-for the current zoning ordinance please either contact the Davison County Zoning Administrator, located in the Davison County Courthouse or refer to the website www.davisoncounty.org for the document in its entirety.

-All building permits issued by any governmental jurisdiction with it's borders within Davison County will be submitted to the Davison County Department of Equalization for inspection for advalorem purposes.
-If the property lies outside of any corporate limits (municipalities), the Zoning Administrator working within the same department will perform a compliance check assuring all zoning regulations have been met.
+All building permits issued by any governmental jurisdiction with its borders within Davison County will be submitted to the Davison County Department of Equalization for inspection for advalorem purposes.
+If the property lies outside of any corporate (municipalities, the Zoning Administrator will perform a compliance check assuring all zoning regulations have been met.